-Most selective colleges require two letters of recommendation.
-You need to think strategically when choosing the people you ask to write those letters.
+Most law schools require two letters of recommendation.
+You need to think strategically in choosing the people you ask to write those letters.

-If you have been active in a particular organization, either in school or in your community, a letter from someone who can speak to your service, leadership, and commitment
+If you have been active in a particular organization, either on campus or in your community, a letter from someone who can speak to your service, leadership, and commitment would be an excellent supplemental letter to your academic and/or professional letters.

 Focus on Your ‘What,’ Not Their ‘Who’